polterguy/ingen/help-files/InGen/01 - Introduction.md

 3. Usage of the help system
 4. Datagrids and other CRUD types of objects
 5. Clean separation between UI and business logic
-6. Modular thinking, allowing you to easily add new modules to the system
+6. Modular architecture, allowing you to easily add new sub-modules to the system
 7. Access control according to user's role

 ### DRYness of system